mm-s/symbol-bootstrap/docs/config.md

   -u, --user=user                   [default: current] User used to run docker images when creating configuration files
                                     like certificates or nemesis block. "current" means the current user.

-  --fastSync                        It downloads a backup with the mongo and rockdb databases to faster sync.
+  --backupSync                      It downloads a backup with the mongo and rockdb databases for faster
+                                    synchronization.

   --pullImages                      It pulls the utility images from DockerHub when running the configuration.
 It only
                                     affects alpha/dev docker images.